 I perform trigger point acupuncture on my patients and have been doing so since 1999.
 That’s over 18 years experience treating patients using the dry needling technique with the bonus that Traditional Chinese Medicine and acupuncture brings.

 Dry needling therapy is a new treatment type for doctors and physical therapists.
-You’ll be hard pressed to find a physical therapist with that much dry needling experience.
-And, physical therapists are not licensed to dry needle in New Jersey.
+You’ll be hard-pressed to find a physical therapist with much dry needling experience as I have.
+Physical therapists are not currently licensed to dry needle in New Jersey.

-My name is Rhonda Hogan, I’m a licensed acupuncturist with 17+ years of experience.
-Call to set up your appointment for trigger point acupuncture to address your pain.
+My name is Rhonda Hogan, I’m a licensed acupuncturist with 18+ years of experience.
+Call me to set up your appointment for trigger point acupuncture in order to address your pain.
 Contact me to discuss your problem and what you can expect from a trigger point treatment perspective.